Recommend one of these book club suggestions and your book club will get talking and have more fun. Get free printable discussion questions

 Buy Mr. Penumbra’s 24-Hour Bookstore on Amazon (FREE with Audible Trial)

-For the Book Club Who Needs a Little Magic
+Book Club Suggestions For Clubs Who Need a Little Magic

 My moms’ book club read the Harry Potter series and invited our kids to join us.
 It was a great bonding experience and I loved hearing the kids’ perspectives on this magical story.
 Harry Potter is one of those series where you truly can lose yourself in another world, fall in love with characters and learn important life lessons from the wise words of Hogwarts Headmaster, Albus Dumbeldore.
 I cannot highly recommend this series enough, it’s one that I think even reluctant readers will have a hard time resisting!